oslabs-beta/graphErr/README.md

 await app.listen({ port: 3000 });
 ```
-* In addition to importing the _GraphErr_ Deno 3rd Party Module, you must also import the _oak_ module and GraphQL-tag (gql)
+* In addition to importing the _GraphErr_ Deno 3rd Party Module, you must also import the _oak_ module and GraphQL-tag (gql).
   * [GraphQL-tag](https://github.com/apollographql/graphql-tag) (gql) is a Javascript template literal tag that parses GraphQL query strings into the standard GraphQL AST.
+* Define typedefs (using GraphQL-tag) and resolvers and pass both into applyGraphQL as shown in the code above.

 ## Making a Query